grpc/grpc.io/content/en/blog/grpc-rust-announcement.md

 ## Learn more

-Documentation for this gRPC-Rust preview is now available on [grpc.io](https://grpc.io/docs/languages/rust/).
+Documentation for this gRPC-Rust preview can be found on [grpc.io](https://grpc.io/docs/languages/rust/).
 The following resources are
 available: